Currently, the North Tower is closed for renovations

 11. so many other famous skyscrapers in the city I won't even try to name them at all!

 The north tower has far less of interest, so I only go to it at night, as it is usually open until 11 pm (for some weird reason the south tower usually closes at 5:30 pm).
-Just be aware that while you can get a great view of Mount Fuji, like the south tower, you'll mostly be getting shots of the western part of the city, which is mostly residential.
+Just be aware that while you can get a great view of Mount Fuji, like the south tower, faces towards the western part of the city, which is mostly residential.

 One really bad thing about the observation decks, but most understandable, is that tripods aren't allowed.
 However, there are ledges along the windows which you can use.
 You just need to be careful of people dropping their bags right next to your camera though!

 The Tokyo Metropolitan Government Building is a fantastic place for photographers and I highly recommend it.
 Just check out the images here or on the net and I hope you'll agree.
-You can see its the building's website here.
+You can see the building's website here.

 How to get there